-Refer to OEAP National Guidance https://oeapng.info/download/1150/ and contact your County Insurance Department so any specialist advice especially if traveling overseas
+Refer to OEAP National Guidance https://oeapng.info/download/1150/

 Establishments organising off-site visits away from their local area should have travel insurance which covers the planned activities.
 Your policy should cover:

 - Personal accident; - Cancellation and curtailment; personal liability; personal effects and money; medical expenses and repatriation.
 It may be available as part of, or as a supplement to broader insurance policies such as those negotiated by employers.